Luovi Halling: Biography

 On the night of September 14, 1904, the Missouri was finishing up three weeks of target practice off the coast of Martha's Vineyard, Massachusetts, when a storm struck.
 In the early morning hours of September 15, with the storm still raging, the ship's anchor began to drag.
 A detachment of thirty sailors went to the forecastle to haul it in so that the Missouri could move to a safer location.
 As they were doing this, a large wave crashed over the deck, scattering the men and washing one youthful sailor, Ordinary Seaman Cecil C. Young, overboard.
 Halling and another man, Boatswain's Mate First Class Alexander Peters, jumped into the stormy water and swam towards Young.
 Wearing oilskins and heavy boots, Young sank beneath the waves and drowned before Halling and Peters could reach him.
 Due to the adverse weather, it was only with "utmost difficulty" that the two boatswain's mates were brought back onto the Missouri.
 For their attempt, both Halling and Peters were awarded the Medal of Honor weeks later, on October 4.

 Halling's official Medal of Honor citation reads:

 Serving on board the U.S.S.
 Missouri, for heroism in attempting to rescue from drowning Cecil C. Young, ordinary seaman, 15 September 1904.

 Halling left the navy while still a boatswain's mate first class.
-He died at age 60 and was buried at Saint Michael's Cemetery in East Elmhurst, New York.
+He died at age 60.